jupyter-server/enterprise_gateway/README.md

 1. Prerequisite - Docker installation (if needed)

-   On a Mac, do this one-time setup to set up Docker locally:
+  For example, on a Mac, do this one-time setup to set up Docker locally:

    ```bash
    brew update